10: General Information

 Health and Safety

 We consider that high standards of health and safety are of paramount importance in enabling us to achieve our objectives.
 We view compliance with legal requirements as the minimum acceptable health and safety standard.
 We are committed to planning, reviewing and developing health and safety arrangements in order to achieve a continual improvement in performance.

-All staff, students and others working in the Department are expected to adopt a positive attitude to health and safety issues and must comply with appropriate legal requirements and University requirements as laid down in the University's Health and Safety Policy.
+All staff, students and others working in the Department are expected to adopt a positive attitude to health and safety issues and must comply with appropriate legal requirements and University requirements as laid down in the University's Health and Safety PolicyLink opens in a new window.